martysanchez/triplemint-browse-listings/README.md

 - Filters (min price, max price, number of bedrooms)
 - Sorting (by price ascending or descending)

+## Versions

+There are two implementations of the price filters

+- v1 - price filters as text inputs
+- v2 - price filters as range inputs (sliders)

 ## To run the project locally

 Clone the repository from GitHub